Release /

 Share secrets

 You can share secrets from a development or staging environment with your preview environment by using secret groups that are restricted by tag.
-Add the relevant tag to preview environment resources and they will also inherit secrets from the restricted group.
+Add the relevant tag to preview environment resources so that they can also inherit secrets from the restricted group.

 You can create a new secret group in your preview environment and link it to an existing addon to share connection details.
 The new secret group will be restricted to resources tagged with the preview environment ID by default.